didi/gendry/README.md

 // ...
 ```

-The extra tag of the struct will be used by scanner resolve data from response.The default tag name is `ddb:"tagname"`,but you can specify your own such as:
+The extra tag of the struct will be used by scanner resolve data from response.The default tag name is `ddb:"tagname"`, but you can specify your own such as:

 ``` go
 scanner.SetTagName("json")